google/dive/README.md

 # CLI Tools

-Refer to [BUILD.md](BUILD.md) to first build the Dive host tools and the device libraries.
+Refer to [BUILD.md](BUILD.md) to first build the Dive host tools and the device resources.

 ```sh
 # On Linux